Cost to Charge Electric Car Calculator

 Play around with our calculator and work out how much it costs to charge an electric car.
 You can try out any model car you want to see how they compare.
 You'll soon discover electric vehicles are cheaper to run than any petrol or diesel car.

-• Gavin Johnson
+by Gavin Johnson

-Gavin Johnson is a dynamic entrepreneur and the visionary force behind EV Cable Shop.
-With a passion for environmental sustainability and automobiles, Gavin has created a brand in the market by providing high-quality, eco-friendly charging solutions for the growing electric vehicle (EV) landscape.
+Gavin has created a brand in the market by providing high-quality, eco-friendly charging solutions for the growing electric vehicle (EV) landscape.
 His commitment to innovation and customer satisfaction has propelled EV Cable Shop to the forefront of the EV charging industry.